 A formal request for review must be submitted in writing to Avnet Benefits at 2211 South 47th Street, Phoenix, AZ 85034.
 Upon receipt of your written request, a rewards advisor will contact you to acknowledge receipt of the claim and request additional information, if necessary.
-The claim will be presented to the Sr. Benefits Manager for review.
-The Sr. Benefits Manager will approve or deny the claim.
+The claim will be presented to the global benefits director for review.
+The global benefits director will approve or deny the claim.
 You will be notified in writing if the claim has been approved or denied.
 The notice will include specific reasons for the decision and references to the pertinent Plan provision(s) on which the decision is based, a statement that you can obtain relevant documents and information related to your claim, and a statement regarding your right to bring a lawsuit against the Plan.
 The review process should take no longer than 60 days from the date the claim is received by Avnet Benefits.
-The decision by the Sr. Benefits Manager will be final and binding.
+The decision by the global benefits director will be final and binding.